KaganAsl/Minigrep-Rust/README.md

 - HARD_CASE: If set to true, the search will be case sensitive and searches for the exact word
   <code>HARD_CASE=1 cargo run -- 'word to search' 'path to file'</code>
   </br> In powershell: <code>$env:HARD_CASE=1; cargo run -- 'word to search' 'path to file'</code>.
 Thiw will make persistent the environment variable for the current session.
 It can be removed with <code>Remove-Item Env:HARD_CASE</code>

+#### Flags

+- -i: If set, the search will be case insensitive
+  <code>cargo run -- -i 'word to search' 'path to file'</code>

+- -h: If set, the search will be case sensitive and searches for the exact word
+  <code>cargo run -- -h 'word to search' 'path to file'</code>